tariq7299/CatFactTask/DynamicTo-Do.md

         - Add error handling to updating new fact
         - Add error handling to deleting new fact

     - Remove the token from cookies when user is unAuthenticated()
+    - And fix unauthorized CRUD operations
+    - Add error handling to logout and login functions

+        - Find a way to handle incorrect username or password

+    - Replace the login and logout requests with axios instances

     - Use http-only cookies
     - Remove the getToken() function from authProvider.jsx hook
     - Chnage name of axiosInstances file to something better